 A Man gets Scammed out of $10,000

-It is played out in many variations.
-One such variation involved a man saying he was trying to donate a large sum of money to charity.
+This scam has many variations.
+One such variation involved a man saying he wanted to donate a large sum of money to charity.
 The victim was shown a bag of money, and told it was $100,000 dollars.
 He was instructed to invest $10,000 of his own money and he could keep $20,000 of the real money, and donate the rest to charity.
 He handed the $10,000 over and never saw the $100,000 or his money again.

 A Woman Loses $66,000

-Another one was a Brooklyn, NY woman who was conned by two other women.
+A scam in Brooklyn, NY, involved a woman who was conned by two other women.
 They offered to share their bag of riches for an upfront fee.
 The woman handed over $50,000 in cash and another $16,000 in jewels.

 As the women left they handed here a bag, and told her not to open it until tomorrow.
 She opened the bag later that day, and found it full of newspaper.